Jaipur, India

 Must-Try Local Dishes and Specialties:

-1. Dal Baati Churma: A quintessential Rajasthani dish consisting of spicy lentils (dal), baked wheat balls (baati), and sweet crumbled wheat (churma).
+- Dal Baati Churma: A traditional Rajasthani dish consisting of baked wheat balls (baati) served with lentil curry (dal) and a sweet crumbled mixture of wheat, ghee, and sugar (churma).

 Restaurant Recommendations: